Every business, whether it’s just starting out or is a well-established enterprise, needs a plan.

-- Do you want to sell multiple products or have several locations?
+- Do you want to sell multiple products or just one?

 - Everyone’s big dream will be different but you should write it down as part of the plan.

-Think of your business plan as a mountain.
-Your mission statement is at the base of the mountain while your big dream and vision are at the peak.
+Consider your business plan as a mountain.
+Your mission statement is at the base of the mountain, with your major ambition and vision at the top.

-Everything in between is what you need to plan and these steps should also be incorporated into a business plan.
+Everything in between is what you’ll need to do to get from point A to point B, and these phases should be included in a business plan.

 - What products do you want to create?